gateway240/opensim-build/README.md

 2. Build opensim-core by running `build-core.sh`.
 Add `-n` flag if you have and want to use Ninja instead of Makefiles

-3. On first install you will need to add opensim-core to your path.
-This script will add opensim-core to your path:
+3. On first install you will need to add opensim-core to your path or symlink it to somewhere already on the path.
+Note that this script will ask for sudo so it is a good idea to inspect it's contents before running.
+This script will symlink opensim-core to `usr/local/bin` which should be on your path:
 ```bash
 ~/opensim-core/bin/opensim-install-command-line.sh
 ```